Self-Guided Activities and In-Class Visits

 Are there bathrooms on the refuge?

-Both Ridgefield and Steigerwald Lake have bathrooms by the parking areas, but not deeper in the refuge.
-Plan for your group to use the bathroom before coming or as they arrive.
-For education programs, we do provide opportunities to use the bathroom during lunch time and towards the end of your visit.
+For both locations, plan for your group to use the bathroom before coming or as they arrive.
+There are also opportunities to use the bathroom during lunch time or towards the end of your visit.

 Is there a spot for us to eat lunch on the refuge?